kier0813/CLIP_Dissect_Activation_Img/README.md

-# CLIP-dissect Reproduction and Activation Img
+# CLIP-dissect Reproduction and Activation Image

 This repository is a reproduction and modification of the [Trustworthy Machine Learning Lab's CLIP-dissect](https://github.com/Trustworthy-ML-Lab/CLIP-dissect).
 The primary modification is in the activation image part of the project.